Do Bigha Zamin: Plot

 The story revolves around a farmer, Shambhu Maheto, who lives with his wife Parvati, son Kanhaiya and father Gangu in a small village that is hit by drought.
 After years of drought and famine, the region finally gets rain, leading the farmers to rejoice.
 Shambhu owns two bighas of land (a bigha being the equivalent of two-thirds of an acre of land), which is the only means of livelihood for the whole family.
-The local landlord Thakur Harnam Singh partners with some businessmen to construct a mill on his large parcel of land, which in return, he opines, would bring them profit and bring prosperity to the village.
+The local landlord Thakur Harnam Singh partners with some businessmen to construct a mill on his large parcel of land, which in return, he opines, would bring them profit and prosperity to the village.
 The only problem is that in the middle of Harnam Singh's land lies Shambhu's meager two bighas of land.

 Harnam Singh is very confident that he can buy Shambhu's land.
 Shambhu has borrowed money from Harnam Singh several times in the past and has not paid off his debt.
 Harnam Singh calls for Shambhu and proposes to Shambhu to sell his land to him in exchange for his debt.
 Shambhu disagrees to sell his only means of livelihood.
 Angered by the refusal, Harnam Singh orders him to repay his debt by the next day or risk the auctioning of his land.

 Shambhu returns home to discuss the issue with his father; father and son figure that the debt amounts to Rs.
 65/-.
 Shambu wants to save his land by all means and sells all his household items, including his wife's gold earrings.
 When Shambhu meets Harnam Singh's accountant to pay back his debt of Rs.
 65/-, he is shocked to know that he actually owes Rs.
 235/-.
 The accountant had fudged the accounts and now refuses to consider the labor provided by Shambhu's father Gangu as a portion of the debt payoff.
-The case goes to court and Shambhu, being illiterate, has a tough time explaining to the judge how the accountant fudged the numbers and how he took the accountant's word at face value and did not demand any receipt.
+The case goes to court and Shambhu, being illiterate, has a tough time explaining to the judge how the accountant fudged the numbers and how he took the accountant's word and did not demand any receipt.
 Shambhu loses the case and the judge orders Shambu to pay Rs.
 235/- to Harnam Singh in 3 months.
 If Shambhu is not able to clear the debt, then his land would be auctioned off and the proceeds would go to pay off his debts.